 Social Responsibility: to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national and global communities.

 Texas Core Curriculum Assessment Guide (TBA by THECB Summer 2017)

 UT Tyler Required Assessment Forms for Proposing New Core Courses

-UT Tyler is a member of LEAP Texas collaborative of more than 60 higher education institutions with the capacity to reach more than 750,000 students.
+UT Tyler is a member in the LEAP Texas collaborative of more than 60 higher education institutions.
 The LEAP Texas initiative is focused on three key areas of activity:

 - Leveraging the newly redesigned Texas Core Curriculum for Higher Education (largely informed by the LEAP Essential Learning Outcomes) for the overall improvement in undergraduate education.

 - Creating a capacity for large-scale, inter-institutional collaboration in robust and authentic assessment.